An Online Newsletter of

 **** Mayberry on the Web ****

 This TAGSRWC online group is organized and overseen by webmaster Allan “Floyd” Newsome with big help from Keith “Col. Harvey” Brown.
-You can check out the fun and sign up for free at: http://imayberrycommunity.com.
+You can check out the fun of this online community and sign up for free at: http://imayberrycommunity.com.

-Two Chairs, No Waiting is our weekly podcast of TAGS news, interviews and pretty much whatever happens to be going on in and around Mayberry.
+Two Chairs, No Waiting” is our weekly podcast of TAGS news, interviews and pretty much whatever’s happening in and around Mayberry.
 It’s hosted by Allan Newsome.
-Most weeks also include a Mayberry History Lesson from special correspondent Randy Turner.

 There’s a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
+As of this week, there have been a mind-boggling 710 episodes since Allan launched the podcast in October 2008.
 Past episodes are in an online Archives in case you want to listen to or view classic installments you’ve missed.
-(There have been 434 episodes since Allan started the podcasts in 2008.)

-TAGSRWC’s official page on Facebook has 243,000 Mayberry friends!
+TAGSRWC’s official page on Facebook has over 250,000 Followers.
 You can find us at www.facebook.com/tagsrwc.
 If you haven’t already dropped by the page, we hope you’ll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

-Ben Weaver also has his own Facebook page at www.facebook.com/weaversdepartmentstore.
+Even Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
 It features all the latest in Mayberry items and merchandise news.

 **** Post Note ****

-Between issues of The eBullet, keep up with all the happenings in Mayberry with the daily Who’s Been Messin’ Up the Bulletin Board? (aka “WBMUTBB?”)
+As the The eBullet officially ends publication with this issue, you can still keep up with all the happenings in Mayberry with the daily Who’s Been Messin’ Up the Bulletin Board? (aka “WBMUTBB?”)
 Digest.
 It’s a free subscriber list that consists entirely of comments, newsflashes, and questions and answers from subscribers.
 You can sign up for that list by going to the Mailing Lists link at tagsrwc.com.
 “WBMUTBB?” also has its own Archives where you can follow the ongoing stream of messages.